Aaron98990/ways-of-the-game/misconduct.md

   - players can't complain about every single call, esspecially trivial or obvious ones
   - players farther away have less leniency to complain, esspecially the goalkeeper
   - failing to move on after an explanation or being warned to
+  - threatening to lose their cool, if x happens
 - Provocative/Condescending or Personal Comments
   - "What the hell/fuck.
 That's bullshit/horseshit."
   - “Referee, are you blind/asleep/dumb?
 You're a joke.
 Do your job!
 Do better.”